Edward Olivares Player Props: Royals vs. Rangers

 Rangers Pitching Rankings

-- The 10 strikeouts per nine innings put together by the Rangers pitching staff ranks third in MLB.
+- The pitching staff for the Rangers has a collective 10.3 K/9, the fourth-best in MLB.

-- The Rangers' 3.65 team ERA ranks seventh across all MLB pitching staffs.
+- The Rangers have the sixth-ranked team ERA among all MLB pitching staffs (3.38).

-- Rangers pitchers combine to allow the ninth-fewest home runs in baseball (eight total, 0.9 per game).
+- Rangers pitchers combine to surrender nine home runs (0.9 per game), the eighth-fewest in the league.

-- The Rangers will look to Heaney (0-1) in his second start of the season.
+- deGrom (1-0) takes the mound for the Rangers to make his third start of the season.

-- In his most recent appearance on Wednesday, the lefty threw 2 2/3 innings against the Baltimore Orioles, allowing seven earned runs while surrendering seven hits.
+- His most recent time out came on Wednesday against the Baltimore Orioles, when the righty tossed six innings, surrendering one earned run while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.